Ready to embark on a fall foliage Vermont road trip you won’t soon forget?

 Stowe is known as a ski town, but it’s equally lovely in the summer and fall, with all kinds of shops, restaurants, and coffee shops to explore.

 The toll road takes you right to the top of Mt.
-Mansfield, the peak that is locally called “the Nose.”
-From the Nose, you can hike along the ridge of the mountain to the Chin (2.8 miles round trip), which is the official highest point in Vermont.
+Mansfield, the peak locally called “the Nose.”
+From the Nose, you can hike along the mountain’s ridge to the Chin (2.8 miles round trip), the official highest point in Vermont.

 The top of Mt.
-Mansfield is one of two areas in the state where you can find an alpine tundra ecosystem.
-This is a very fragile area, and hikers are asked to stay on marked trails and to keep dogs leashed at all times.
+Mansfield is one of two areas in the state where an alpine tundra ecosystem can be found.
+This is a very fragile area, and hikers are asked to stay on marked trails and keep dogs leashed at all times.

 If you have time, take a side trip through Smuggler’s Notch on Route 108.
-This is a narrow pass through Mt.
-Mansfield and Spruce Peak, but not suitable for RVs.
-The roadside is flocked by huge boulders and dark caves, perfect for scrambling around.
+This narrow pass through Mt.
+Mansfield and Spruce Peak is not suitable for RVs.
+The roadside is flocked with huge boulders and dark caves, perfect for scrambling around.

 There are several trails along the roadside, including a lovely hike to Bingham Falls.
-The trail is an easy 1.6 miles round trip and brings you to one of the state’s most lovely waterfalls.
+The trail is an easy 1.6-mile round trip and brings you to one of the state’s most lovely waterfalls.

-Where to Stay: There are numerous lodging options in Stowe, and we would be hard-pressed to pick a favorite.
-The iconic Trapp Family Lodge is a gorgeous mountain retreat with miles of hiking trails, an onsite brewery and restaurant, and indoor/outdoor pools.
+Where to Stay: Stowe offers numerous lodging options, and we would be hard-pressed to pick a favorite.
+The iconic Trapp Family Lodge is a gorgeous mountain retreat with miles of hiking trails, an on-site brewery and restaurant, and indoor/outdoor pools.

 Read Next: The Best Hikes in Stowe, Vermont